Writing Sample for the SSAT Essay

 For the creative prompt, your response must be equally imaginative and creative.
 For the essay prompt, your response must be supported by well-developed examples.

-The SSAT writing sample is not scored by the SSAT Board.
+The essays you write are not scored by the SSAT Board.
 In fact, it is not scored at all.
 However, a copy of your written essay is sent to all the schools the names of which you mentioned at the time of registration.
 It is these schools that evaluate your essay.
 You may purchase a copy of the writing sample later for a fee of 20$.

-Here is an essay written for a prompt that is ideal for a Middle Level SSAT essay:
+Here is an essay written for a prompt that is ideal for a Middle Level essay:

 Essay Prompt: Where there is a will, there is a way.